hortonworks/cloudbreak/docs/index.md

 Periscope brings in the capability to reconfigure a running cluster - in particular resource properties heavily used.
 These properties currently are mostly related to the Capacity Scheduler configurations, but as we add functionality to Periscope this set of properties will constantly increase.

 ##QuickStart and installation

+The easiest way to start using Periscope is to use our hosted solution.
+We host, maintain and support [Periscope API](https://periscope-api.sequenceiq.com) for you.

+Periscope requires an Apache Ambari endpoint of your Hadoop cluster to start to apply your SLA policies.
+We suggest to start with [Cloudbreak](http://sequenceiq.com/cloudbreak/#quickstart-and-installation).
+Create a hosted free [Cloudbreak](https://cloudbreak.sequenceiq.com/) account and start experimenting.

 ##Releases, future plans